IshaSingh0228/TerraformVault/VaultBasic.md

-We must be familiar with IaC tool To provision and configure infrastructure, we use configuration files in Terraform.
+We must be familiar with IaC tool, terraform that uses configuration files to provision and configure infrastructure.
-Whenever we create resources such as EC2 instances, S3 buckets, or databases, it is necessary to configure the AWS_ACCESS_KEY, AWS_SECRET_KEY, and region so that Terraform can use these credentials to set up the provider that we specify.
+Whenever we create resources such as EC2 instances, S3 buckets, or databases, it is necessary to configure the aws_access_key, aws_secret_key, and region so that Terraform can use these credentials to set up the provider that we specify.

-Although *aws configure* or a text file can be used to pass credentials, it is strongly discouraged from a security perspective.
+Although *aws configure* or a text file can be used to set/pass credentials, it is strongly discouraged from a security perspective.
 These long-lived static credentials can cause significant damage if they are leaked.
-Therefore, a better solution is needed that can generate short-lived credentials dynamically,which can expire and enhance security.
+Therefore, a better solution is needed that can generate short-lived credentials dynamically, which can expire and enhance security.

 **Hashicorp Vault** is a widely used cloud-agnostic system for managing secrets.
-It provides identity-based encryption and secrets management capabilities.
+It provides identity-based encryption and secret management capabilities.
 In other words, Vault ensures that clients (such as users, machines, or applications)are authorized and validated before granting them access to sensitive data or secrets stored within the system.
-Common Secrets that can be stores are username and password, certificates, SSH keys, API keys and others.
+Common Secrets that can be stored are usernames and passwords, certificates, SSH keys, API keys, and others.

 Use Cases
 ----------------
 1. Static and Dynamic Secrets
 2. Data Encryption
-3. Identity based Access
+3. Identity-based Access
 4. Key Management

 Ways to Use Vault